varnerlab/PS1-CHEME-5660-FixedIncomeCalculations-Fall-2023/README.md

 include("Submit.jl")
 ```

-Your job is to complete the implementation of the `main(...)` function in the `Submit.jl` file, and analyze the results.
-Once complete, you can submit your assignment by checking in your changes to your local git repository and pushing your changes to the remote repository.
+Your job is to complete the implementation of the `main(...)` function in the `Submit.jl` file and analyze the results.

 ## Results
-The code will produce a `3`$\times$`3` grid of percentage price changes for the bond for $\pm~20\%$ changes in the coupoun rate (rows) and yeild (columns).
-The results should look __something__ like the following:
+The code will produce a `3`$\times$`3` grid of percentage price changes for the bond for $\pm~20%$ changes in the coupon rate (rows) and yield (columns).
+Your results should look __something__ like the following (your numbers may be different):

 |                | -20% yield | nominal yield | +20% yield |
 |----------------|------------|---------------|------------|
 |    -20% coupon |       0.12 |        -14.17 |      -25.8 |
 | nominal coupon |      15.83 |           0.0 |     -12.95 |
 |    +20% coupon |      31.54 |         14.17 |       -0.1 |

+## Submission
+Once complete, you can submit your assignment by checking your changes to your local git repository and pushing your changes to the remote repository.
+All can be done with a few clicks in the [GitHub Desktop](https://desktop.github.com) application.

+## Grading
+The grading rubric will be posted on Canvas.

+## Help
+`PS1` is a challenging assignment.
+If you are stuck, please ask for help.
+You can ask questions in class, post questions on the `Discussion` forum for the course, or email the instructor or TAs.
+Specific resources:
+* If you are having code/GitHub issues, check out the [Julia documentation](https://docs.julialang.org/en/v1/) or the [GitHub Desktop documentation](https://docs.github.com/en/desktop).
+* In `PS1`, you have to work with `Arrays` in `Julia`.
+Check out the [Julia documentation](https://docs.julialang.org/en/v1/base/arrays/) for more information.
+* In `PS1`, you have to work with `Loops` in `Julia`.
+Check out the [Julia documentation](https://docs.julialang.org/en/v1/manual/control-flow/#man-loops-1) for more information.
+* Another hint, check out the [deepcopy function](https://docs.julialang.org/en/v1/base/copy/#Base.deepcopy) in `Julia`.